kirstenopstad/haiku/README.md

 ## Known Bugs

+* BUG: Test 'It should return true if poem is a haiku.' is failing -> look at line 23
+* Handle punctuation
 * Handle case of word that ends in -ed
 * Handle case of word that ends in -es
 * No known bugs.
 If you find one, please email me at kirsten.opstad@gmail.com with the subject **[_Repo Name_] Bug** and include: